hugomoran159/IIP2/pages/index.md

  As we examine the current housing finance market, it appears unlikely that sufficient finance would be available to deliver 60,000 residential units.

-* Private Finance.
-The finance required to development 60,000 units (€26.3bn) is significant, with almost 80% coming from private sources
 * State.
 It is assumed that the state capital allocation to Housing is near the upper limit, both historically and relative to other EU/OECD members.
 Budget 2025 allocates €6.1bn: capital funding €3.2bn, Land Development Agency €1.25bn and Housing Finance Agency €1.65bn.
+* Private Finance.
+The balance of the financerequired to develop 60,000 units (€26.3bn??) is significant, requiring 80% of all funding to come from private sources
 * Challenges.
-Insufficient private finance being attracted to the delivery of affordable housing and the complete lack of a functioning PRS sector.
+Insufficient private finance is being attracted to aid the delivery of affordable housing alongside state funding and the complete lack of a functioning PRS sector.

 ** Alternatively, we can see how many units are financed by the state and private sectors... **